Aidanu504/CS-445-Model/README.md

 - The Console also provides block cipher text for each block and the final cipher text once stream cipher is done

 ## Model details
-This model combines features from both ChaCha20 and Serpent.
+This model combines simplified features from both ChaCha20 and Serpent.
 Below is the paramaters for each component of ChaCha20 and serpent in the model.

 | Parameter                          | Description                                           |